-A vehicle driving in front of you is not detected until it is completely within the same lane as vour vehicle.
+A vehicle driving in front of you is not detected until it is completely within the same lane as your vehicle.

 If a vehicle driving ahead of you suddenly swerves into your lane, the system may not be able to automatically restore the selected distance.
-This also applies to major speed differences to vehicles driving ahead of you, for example, when rapidly approaching a truck.
-When a vehicle driving ahead of you is reliably detected, the system requests that the driver intervene by braking and carrying out evasive maneuvers. if needed.
+It may not be possible to restore the selected distance in certain situations, including if you are driving significantly faster than vehicles driving ahead of you, for instance when rapidly approaching a truck.
+When a vehicle driving ahead of you is reliably detected, the system requests that the driver intervene by braking and carrying out evasive maneuvers, if needed.